The Global Financing Facility (GFF) is a catalytic, country-led financing mechanism for women, child, and adolescents’

 The GFF is an essential part of the paradigm shift in development financing; it pioneered a model that shifts away from a focus on official development assistance to a synergistic approach that combines domestic financing, external support, and innovative sources for resource mobilization and delivery (including the private sector).
 Ultimately, the GFF wants to help countries to build scaled and sustainable health systems and health financing to accelerate progress on universal health coverage and the SDGs by 2030.

 Guided by national investment cases that focus on “best buy” interventions and health financing strategies that chart a course toward sustainable financing, the GFF catalyzes and aligns domestic and international and public and private sector financing to national RMNCAH-N priorities.

 To support these national efforts, a multi-donor trust fund — the GFF Trust Fund — has been established at the World Bank to provide grant resources to countries that intend to use World Bank loans and credits for health during the transition that occurs as countries grow economically.
 As this happens, countries rely less on grant financing for health from external sources and instead typically transition from IDA financing (which is on budget and often a mix of grants and concessional loans) to domestic financing (which often includes loans on commercial terms, such as from the private market or IBRD.

-The GFF works on influencing the quality and quantity of four different sources of financing to close the annual financing gap of US$33 billion for RMNACH-N by 2030.
+The GFF works on influencing the quality and quantity of four different sources of financing to close the annual financing gap for RMNACH-N by 2030.

 - Domestic resources